Dewey-Wang/R-statistic/README.md

 **The extra Gif for the infection of Taiwan**

-The plot indicatet the infection population in Taiwan over time.
+The plot indicated the infection population in Taiwan over time.
 This is not related to my final project.
-But U think it's cool that use R to make a gif file.
+But I think it's cool that used R to make a gif file.

 ![Description of GIF](./final%20project/figures/Taiwan.gif)
 ---